awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    The following example shows how you would add another deployment stage in the pipeline\.json file\.
 This stage runs after the first deployment stage named *Staging*\.
 **Note**
 This is just a portion of the file, not the entire structure\.
-For more information, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+For more information, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

    ```
    ,